cds-snc/digital-canada-ca/content/en/blog/posts/just-enough-detail-how-we-designed-content-for-the-covid-alert-app.md

 Similarly, on the screen that starts the process for people who have tested positive, instead of simply saying something like “Anonymously upload your random codes,” we used a whole sentence just to convey the concept of anonymity: “Nobody will get any information about you or the time you were near them.”

 Even a seemingly simpler word like “optional” contains a lot of information in it.
-So in a [new functionality](https://twitter.com/CDS_GC/status/1322209683399184385) we rolled out just last month, we expanded “optional” to a full sentence: “You can choose not to give any details.”
+So in the [new functionality](https://twitter.com/CDS_GC/status/1322209683399184385) we rolled out just last month, we expanded “optional” to a full sentence: “You can choose not to give any details.”

 ![](/img/cds/content-covidalert-screen-EN.jpg)